ctrliq/fuzzball-workflow-examples/jupyter-notebook/README.md

 Navigate to the workflow editor.

-Open the workflow YAML `jupyter-notebook.yaml` in the Fuzzball GUI by drag and drop or click "Open File" and select it using the file browser.
+Open the workflow specification file (Fuzzfile) `jupyter-notebook.yaml` in the uzzball GUI by drag and drop or click "Open File" and select it using the file browser.

 Start the workflow by clicking play button.
 You will be prompted to name your workflow.
 After providing a name for your workflow, click "Start Workflow".